-Some people have even claimed that their great posture is why these actors are able to build muscle so quickly when they need to bulk up for their superhero movie role.
+Some people have even claimed that having great posture is why these actors are able to build muscle so quickly when they need to bulk up for their superhero movie roles.

 But is there really a link between posture and muscle?

-Well there are a couple things that good posture does to turn you into a dominant prehistoric beast.
+To start, there are a couple things that posture does to turn you into a dominant prehistoric beast.